grayquinn/appsec-portfolio/owasp/notes.md

 ## What This Means for My AppSec Path

-Going through these 10 vulnerabilities as a C# .NET developer made me realize something — I've probably written code that had some of these issues without knowing it.
-Not because I was careless but because nobody taught me to think about it from an attacker's perspective.
+Going through these 10 vulnerabilities as a C# .NET developer made me realized I've probably written code that had some of these issues without knowing it.
+Not because I was careless but because I wasn't aware about it at the time.

 That's exactly what AppSec engineering is.
 It's bringing the attacker's perspective into the development process so these issues get caught before they ship.
-As someone who's been on the builder side for 3 years I think I have a unique advantage — I understand why developers write vulnerable code, which makes me better at finding it and explaining how to fix it.
+As someone who's been on the builder side for 3 years I think I now  understand why developers write vulnerable code, which makes me better at finding it and explaining how to fix it.

 ---